Skip to content

 The technology is also suitable for H2 and methanol production from natural gas or biogas.
 Together, RotoDynamic Heater and RotoDynamic Reactor technologies can cut 500 Mt of CO2 emissions globally in chemicals and petrochemicals industry.

-Steel and iron production
+Steel and iron industry decarbonization

 In iron and steel industries, RotoDynamic Technology can cut 600 Mt of global CO2 emissions annually.